MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting.md

 | **makeset** |  Return a dynamic (JSON) array of the set of distinct values that Expr takes in the group. |
 | **find** | Find rows that match a predicate across a set of tables. |

-To see a live example of these operators, run them from the **Get started** section in advanced hunting.
+To see a live example of these operators, run them from the **Get started** section of the Advanced hunting page.

 ## Understand data types